bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 And so how do you sort of think about that applicability of those eureka moments to, for example, like to Frost.
 So you sort of have something that's, you want to cut down on the interactivity of Frost.
 You were sort of able to attack this kind of problem in music world.
-Is it, is there a world where you can take those lessons and apply it to something that's totally novel?
+Is there a world where you can take those lessons and apply it to something that's totally novel?

 Speaker 1: 00:07:34